Menwitz/The-Making-of-a-Modern-Day-Polymath/book/part-01-polymathic-lens/03-wisdom-beyond-knowledge.md

 ## Bridge
 Every leap in science creates new power-and new risk.
 Wisdom is the gate between \"can\" and \"should,\" and it decides how we use the bridges between disciplines.
 Without it, integration can amplify harm; with it, integration compounds benefit.

+### Quick map (need -> invention -> next field)
+- New capability -> ethical framing -> responsible use and policy.
+- Conflicting lenses -> shared principles -> aligned decisions across disciplines.
+- Unseen consequences -> systems thinking -> safeguards, reversibility, and stewardship.

+### Optional mini-visual
+Draw a gate between two boxes: \"Can we?\" and \"Should we?\" Label the gate with your core principles.
+Beneath, list one current decision and note what passes through the gate and what gets paused.

 ## Activity
 Take a recent decision you made at work or home.
 Write a short postmortem: What did you optimize for?
 Who benefitted?
 Who paid a cost?
 How would a historian, an ethicist, and a systems engineer critique your choice?
 Note one change you would make next time.